Tail Hedging for RIAs

 It starts with portfolio analysis.
 The client’s holdings, concentration risks, and how they’d perform in historical stress scenarios all get examined.
 No two portfolios are the same, so this step matters more than people expect.

 From there, a protection program gets designed.
 Strike levels, tenors, roll schedules, cost targets.
-These choices interact with each other in ways that aren’t obvious, which is why the design phase is where most of the value lives.
+These choices interact with each other in ways that are not obvious upfront, which is why the design phase is where most of the value lives.
 The advisor receives options with clear tradeoffs.
 More protection costs more.
 Cheaper protection triggers less often.
-There aren’t free lunches here, but there are informed choices.
+No free lunches, only informed choices.

-Implementation follows.
-The advisor approves every step.
-Monitoring runs continuously, and reporting is designed for client-facing use rather than quant jargon.
+Any implementation is the advisor’s, on their own systems.
+The advisor selects instruments, executes, and approves every step.
+We can provide periodic analytical reviews, and reporting is designed for client-facing use rather than quant jargon.
 When the client’s quarterly review comes around, the advisor can show them exactly what protection they have, what it’s cost, and what it would do in a severe drawdown.

 No black boxes.
 If you can’t explain it to the client, it was built wrong.